Chandan-Singh-Agivant/CleanRoomAgivant/README.md

 0. **[Prepare Glue database](/00-prepare-glue-database)**

-   This session is to create the AWS Glue databases, which we can use in the lab.
+   This implementation is to create the AWS Glue databases, which we can use in the lab.

 1. **[Simple Collaboration](/01-create-simple-collaboration)**

-   In this session, we will create our first AWS Clean Rooms collaboration with a simple configured table.
+   In this implementation, we will create our first AWS Clean Rooms collaboration with a simple configured table.

 1. **[Joining data from different data sources](/02-joining-tables)**

-   In this session, we will use AWS Clean Rooms to join multiple tables from different accounts.
+   In this implementation, we will use AWS Clean Rooms to join multiple tables from different accounts.

 1. **[Differential Privacy](/03-differential-privacy)**

-   In this session, we will explore AWS Clean Rooms Differential Privacy and experience how differential privacy can be applied to data collaboration.
+   In this implementation, we will explore AWS Clean Rooms Differential Privacy and experience how differential privacy can be applied to data collaboration.

 1. **Cryptographic Computing for Clean Rooms (C3R)**